lpenz/gkrellexec/README.md

 configurable options.
 The process is disabled if it has no name.
 The shell command is run with ``/bin/sh -c "<command>"``, so that shell syntax is fully available.

-## TODO

-- Improve configuration screen layout: align, enlarge command line text box.
-- Change status indicator from a char to a pixmap - use network pixmaps?
-- Allow configurable number of processes.